mintary/comp-250-prep/Session3.md

 #### Steps to go through

 1. What is the maximum integer you can have in any combination?
 2. Let's say I have this array: `curr = [1], n = 3`, where `curr` represents an array of integers we are building.
-Give me a list of numbers I can try adding to get to `n = 3` at each recursive step.
+Give me a range of possible options for the next number I add to this array.
 3. What kind of information would our recursive calls like to know?
 Write a method signature to reflect what parameters we should pass.
 4. What should you do if at some recursive step, the sum of `curr` exceeds `n`?
 5. What should you do if at some recursive step, the sum of `curr` is equal to `n`?